 - Demonstrate a basic understanding of entomology as it relates to fishing.

-Thanks to the generosity of a WKU donor, and their employer's charitable gift matching program, we will be awarding approximately twelve (12) scholarships to students participating in the fall 2021 program to help offset the program expenses.
+Thanks to the generosity of a WKU donor, and their employer's charitable gift matching program, we will be awarding a very limited number of scholarships to students participating in the fall 2024 program to help offset the program expenses.
 This is our fourth year using these funds and we have used most of the money during the previous three fall courses.

-These scholarships will be awarded primarily on a first come, first served basis.
+These limited scholarships will be awarded primarily on a first come, first served basis.
 Financial need, unique circumstances, and other factors may also be used to select students.